 1:1 Gluten-Free Flour: My favorite 1:1 gluten-free flour replacement is King Arthur.

-Vegan Butter: You can also use ghee or regular butter, whatever works best for you!
+Butter: You can also use ghee or vegan butter, whatever works best for you!

 Pantry Staples: Baking powder, baking soda, sea salt, cinnamon, nutmeg, ground cloves.